botforge/Project1-CUDA-Flocking/README.md

 Negligible, and uncorellated.
 However, the coherent grid consistently performed twice as well as the scattered grid.

 **For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?**
+I expected performance improvements, but not to this level.
+I was surpised by the fact that merely not indexing into another array could provide (on occasion) almost double the runtime.